Untamed Patagonia:

 When returning from this adventure with penguins, we go towards the lower valley, to know the industrial and commercial center of the region: Trelew.
 Then we continue towards Gaiman, the most important Welsh colony in Argentina.
 There are still traditions and customs such as the Welsh tea with Welsh Black cake, as well as the walnut cake with fruit and homemade bread.
 If we go back the chacras (eateries), we will observe the different Welsh Chapels and observe the farming-tourist ventures.
 If you want to see other excursion options in Puerto Madryn, click here: Tours in Puerto Madryn.

 Breakfast at the hotel.
-Transfer to Trelew Airport.
-Reception and transfer from Ushuaia Airport to the hotel.
+Transfer to Trelew Airport for the flight to Ushuaia.
+Arrival at Ushuaia Airport and transfer to the hotel.

-Day 12 - Classic navigation on the Beagle Channel
+Day 7 - Classic Navigation through the Beagle Channel

 Breakfast at the Hotel.
 We take a trip to the Beagle Channel.
 Our leaving point is in the Ushuaia Bay, which is on the banks of the City of the same name, entering the Canal by the Paso Chico.
 In old times the Reverend Thomas Bridges said that the 'Ushuaia Bay' means the 'the calm water bay'.